Make A Gift

 Internal Audit emphasizes four types of audit:

-Financial audits involve the evaluation of internal control processes over revenues and expenses, and the accuracy of their reporting in accordance with laws, regulations and internally developed policies and procedures.
+audits involve the evaluation of internal control processes over revenues and expenses, and the accuracy of their reporting in accordance with laws, regulations and internally developed policies and procedures.
 In addition, the safeguarding of the University's assets, as well as the fair presentation of its rights and obligations may be the subject of financial audits.

-Operational audits examine the use of the University's resources to evaluate whether those resources are being used in the most efficient and effective way to fulfill the University's mission and objectives.
+audits examine the use of the University's resources to evaluate whether those resources are being used in the most efficient and effective way to fulfill the University's mission and objectives.
 These are sometimes called performance audits.
 An operational audit may include elements of both a financial and compliance audit.

-Compliance audits review both financial and operating controls and transactions to see how well they conform to established laws, standards, regulations and procedures.
+audits review both financial and operating controls and transactions to see how well they conform to established laws, standards, regulations and procedures.

-Information Technology audits evaluate the internal controls related to the management of information technology environments and related infrastructure, applications and data.
+audits evaluate the internal controls related to the management of information technology environments and related infrastructure, applications and data.

 Upon campus request Internal Audit may perform special reviews, for example: a department's internal controls, conflicts of interest or financial irregularities.